 The UK needs a “partnership between the public, the government and businesses” if it is to achieve its post-Brexit “goals”, the shadow international trade secretary has urged.

-Speaking exclusively to The London Economic, Emily Thornberry, Labour MP for Islington South and Finsbury, said it is “misguided” that the government “thinks it knows best and can strike trade deals without the input of the public, unions, businesses and parliament”.
+Speaking exclusively to TLE, Emily Thornberry, Labour MP for Islington South and Finsbury, said it is “misguided” that the government “thinks it knows best and can strike trade deals without the input of the public, unions, businesses and parliament”.

 Her comments come amid reports that the UK’s trade deal with Australia is set to include an investor-state dispute settlement scheme (ISDS) – a system of secret courts that could enable disaffected businesses to seek compensation if their profits are affected by government policy.